NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 - **I avoid mirroring their tone**
   If a client sounds short or impatient, I respond with clarity and professionalism.
 I never raise my voice or match aggression.

+- **I validate their experience without encouraging further anger**
+  *I see why this would be disruptive, especially with a deadline coming up.
+I appreciate your patience while I take a closer look.*